 When does the referral take effect?

 A referral is applied when a referred user opens Offerbook through your share link and accepts the referral.
-Once accepted, the referral persists for all future fee-generating actions of that user.If a saved referral code is no longer valid (for example, if the referrer changed their vanity slug — see below), it is cleared automatically.
+Once accepted, the referral persists for all future fee-generating actions of that user.If a saved referral code is no longer valid (for example, if the referrer changed their vanity slug — see Vanity Slugs), it is cleared automatically.
 Users are not blocked from using Offerbook in the meantime.

 Your Affiliate Page